Workers’ Compensation At-A-Glance

 If you miss work temporarily ...

 Then you receive two-thirds of your wage loss for up to 130 weeks.
 This is called Temporary Total Disability (TTD), and it kicks in if you miss more than three days of work.
-However, there is a maximum on this benefit, currently at $850 per week.
+However, there is a maximum on this benefit that is currently 102% of the statewide average weekly wage (published every December 31 of the proceeding year}.

 If you return at a lower wage ...